Impress your interviewers: the case study

 The TARGETjobs team has been struck by a common thread – almost everyone we spoke to stressed that applicants should talk through their thought process with the interviewer.
 As L.E.K.
 Consulting puts it, ‘Formulate hypotheses – share your thought process as information is revealed.’
 It’s a bit like making sure you show your calculations in a maths exam – it’s not enough just to come up with the answer.
 Given that case studies tend not to have ‘right’ or ‘wrong’ answers anyway, making your thinking process transparent is particularly important.
-The person interviewing you must be able to understand how you reach your conclusions – how you’ve broken the problem down, analyse information and structure conclusions.
+‘We do not expect candidates to actually solve the cases in interviews,’ says OC&C Strategy Consultants, Instead, the person interviewing you must be able to understand how you reach your conclusions – how you’ve broken the problem down, analyse information and structure conclusions.

 If you're in a group...